He who contemplates the depths of Paris is seized with vertigo.

 The morning in Paris

 In my opinion, the best way to start your Paris in a day itinerary is by observing a 360-degree panorama of the famous Place de la Concorde from the southern bank of the Seine.
 After all, what’s a better way to start your day than seeing the most famous landmarks of the City of Light, including the Eiffel Tower and Champs-Élysées.
 It was at this square that most of the important beheadings in French history happened.
-To be specific, I’m talking about Louis XVI, Marie-Antoinette and one of the leaders of the French revolution, Danton.
+To be specific, I’m talking about Louis XVI, Marie-Antoinette, and one of the leaders of the French Revolution, Danton.

 10 AM: Champs-Élysées and Eiffel Tower

 From here you can take a walk through Champs-Élysées to the Eiffel Tower and feel the morning atmosphere of one of Paris’ most bustling avenues.
 The distance between the two is around 20 minutes.
 Next, you can make a quick stop and get some groceries and some pain au chocolate and have a picnic while looking at the Eiffel Tower.
 After that, head straight to the elevator and climb to the top of the Eiffel Tower and enjoy an amazing view of the city.

 12:30 PM: Hôtel des Invalides

 Take a 10-minute walk and you will reach this grandiose complex from the 17th century.
 This architectural masterpiece is one of the most beautiful buildings in town and it’s no surprise that it’s included in most private tours in Paris.
 The place is surrounded by beautiful green gardens and it has its own impressive military museum.
 Finally, this magnificent sight shelters the grave of one of the greatest French leaders, Napoleon.
 While Hôtel des Invalides might not be one of the most famous Parisian landmarks, it’s certainly a one worth visiting.

 1:30 PM: Place de la Concorde and Louvre